spatie/laravel-data/README.md

 }
 ```

-It is possible to transform data objects in a collection:
+It is possible to change data objects in a collection:

 ```php
 SongData::collection(Song::all())->transform(function(SongData $song){